chrissnell/tnc-server/README.md

 The key difference between **tnc-server** and other remote serial software is that **tnc-server** understands AX.25 and is designed to allow many simultaneous client connections.
 Packets sent to **tnc-server** are written to the serial port in a first-in first-out manner and will not clobber each other.
 Likewise, incoming RF traffic through the TNC will be distributed to all connected clients

-An example use case might be an Emergency Operations Center (EOC) that has multiple APRS users but only one TNC and radio transmitter.
-In this scenario, they would run **tnc-server** on a server or workstation attached to the TNC (could be as simple and inexpensive as a [Raspberry Pi](http://raspberrypi.org)) and connect that machine on a LAN with the other workstations.   **tnc-server** can handle multiple types of workstations simultaneously.
-You could connect workstations running APRSISCE/32 running on Windows, Xastir on Linux, and a software digipeater running aprx on a Mac *simultaneously*!

 tnc-server is written in the [Go Programming Language](http://golang.org/)

 ## Using tnc-server